Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 - Fit and Function: Veneers can fit seamlessly over the existing teeth without appearing bulky or unnatural.

-- Bonding Strength: Removing a small portion of the enamel enhances bonding, ensuring that the veneer adheres firmly.
+- Bonding Strength: Removing a small portion of the enamel enhances bonding, ensuring the veneer adheres firmly.

 - Aesthetic Alignment: If teeth are crooked or overlap, slight shaving can create a more even appearance, ensuring the new cosmetic smile looks natural and beautiful.